loverajoel/theproductindex/docs/README.md

 image: https://images.unsplash.com/photo-1474631245212-32dc3c8310c6
 ---

 In todays tech industry, great Product Management is not longer optional.
-What it used to be a competitive advantage now is a must-do for all companies that wants to stay competitive.
+What it used to be a competitive advantage now is a must-do for all companies that want to stay competitive.

 Product Management is all about building the right product.
-How to build a product right is important, but if your customers don't care about your product it doesn't matter.
+How to build the product right is important, but if your customers don't care about your product it doesn't matter.

 Moreover, the role of a Product Manager is still vague.
 The nature of the role makes it hard for companies and industries to find a common ground.